mzazon/awesome-cloud-projects/aws/database-migration-strategies-dms/database-migration-strategies-dms.md

 Extend this database migration solution by implementing these enhancements:

-1. **Multi-Source Consolidation**: Configure multiple source endpoints to consolidate data from different database systems into a single target database, implementing custom transformation rules for schema normalization.
+1. **Multi-Source Consolidation**: Configure multiple source endpoints to consolidate data from different database systems into a single target database, implementing custom transformation rules for schema normalization and data type conversions.

-2. **Cross-Region Migration with Encryption**: Implement cross-region migration with encryption in transit and at rest, using AWS KMS for key management and VPC endpoints for secure connectivity.
+2. **Cross-Region Migration with Encryption**: Implement cross-region migration with encryption in transit and at rest, using AWS KMS for key management and VPC endpoints for secure connectivity while maintaining compliance requirements.

-3. **Automated Cutover Orchestration**: Build a Step Functions workflow that orchestrates the complete cutover process, including application traffic redirection, DNS updates, and rollback procedures.
+3. **Automated Cutover Orchestration**: Build a Step Functions workflow that orchestrates the complete cutover process, including application traffic redirection, DNS updates, and rollback procedures with automated health checks.

-4. **Performance Optimization Pipeline**: Develop monitoring and optimization scripts that automatically adjust replication instance sizes based on migration throughput metrics and implement parallel processing for large table migrations.
+4. **Performance Optimization Pipeline**: Develop monitoring and optimization scripts that automatically adjust replication instance sizes based on migration throughput metrics and implement parallel processing for large table migrations using DMS task settings.

-5. **Hybrid Cloud Migration**: Design a hybrid migration strategy that maintains on-premises database replicas while gradually migrating application workloads to AWS, implementing bidirectional replication for staged migration approaches.
+5. **Hybrid Cloud Migration with IAM Integration**: Design a hybrid migration strategy leveraging the new IAM database authentication features in DMS 3.6.1 for PostgreSQL and MySQL sources, maintaining on-premises database replicas while gradually migrating application workloads to AWS.

 ## Infrastructure Code